ktjeal/phylogeny/README.md

 To run:
 1. Create a single working directory with your protein sequences of interest and the MUSCLE binary which can be downloaded from (https://www.drive5.com/muscle/downloads.htm)
-2. For sample data the CRN.fasta file located in this repository can be downloaded into your single working directory for use
+2. For sample data the CRN.fasta file located in this repository can be downloaded into your single working directory for use; if using your own data make sure all gene sequences of interest are put into a single FASTA file
 3. Align the protein sequences you want to investigate:

 Make sure you specify the location of the muscle binary and the input sequences, as well as specifying where you want your aligned output to be saved.